And then God said, "Let there be examples." And so it was done; God had created many examples of him appearing in other works:

 - An interesting take in Light Novel/DDD by Kinoko Nasu: The Multiverse being the way it is, even the phenomenon of "God" was most likely willed into existence by humanity's beliefs.
 However, while demons are incomplete beings (which is why they need humans to define their existence), if God was truly omniscient and omnipotent, then He would have no need to interact with human beings, since He only needs Himself.

 - Eru Ilúvatar in The Silmarillion, also known as "The One".
 He appears to have created the Ainur, however most of the time he doesn't seem to do much and lets the Valar and Maia manage Arda.
 When Aule created the Dwarves against Eru's will but offered them up to him and proved ready to destroy them, Eru gave them souls.
-One of the rare cases Eru did interact was when the Numenoreans, inspired by Sauron, attacked Valinor, causing him to destroy Numenor and make the world round, meaning human vessels couldn't reach Valinor.
+One of the rare cases where Eru did interact was when the Numenoreans, inspired by Sauron, attacked Valinor, causing him to destroy Numenor and make the world round, meaning human vessels couldn't reach Valinor.

 - The Creator in the Chronicles of Thomas Covenant is rather unusual in that while He is undoubtedly the creator of the Land (the setting for most of the novels), it is not so clear whether He is also the guy who made the "real world" where Thomas comes from.
 He seems benevolent, and unusually humble as gods go, frequently dressing as a hobo (with really bad breath).
 He's certainly not omnipotent: he can't defeat his enemy, Lord Foul (the Devil), without also destroying the world he created.